 What do retirement planning professionals from Vanguard have to say about retirement topics like the 4% rule?
 In today’s podcast I interview two investment analysts at Vanguard with over 35 years of combined experience – Maria Bruno, CFP and Colleen Jaconetti, CFP.
 We talk about everything from the 4% rule to portfolio balancing issues to annuities for retirees who want guaranteed income.

 Maria and Colleen are true retirement experts who have run studies and written about retirement planning for years.
 Be sure to check out the resources from Vanguard that I link to at the end of the article.
-So, without further ado, here’s the transcript from the interview:
+So, without further ado, here’s the transcript of the interview:

 Rob: Maria and Colleen, welcome to the show.